A Truthful Message Leads Your Audience

 The best salespersons build trust by disarming customers with their shocking, unexpected candor.
 They tell the ugly parts of the truth that others don’t mention.

-Salespeople who make a reference to a weakness early on are immediately seen as more honest in the eyes of customers, as Robert Cialdini notes in his book Pre-Suasion.
-The same thing is true for lawyers arguing a case and politicians running for election – admitting to weakness actually increases your perceived trustworthiness.
+Salespeople who make a reference to a weakness early on are immediately seen as more honest in the eyes of customers, Robert Cialdini notes in his book Pre-Suasion.
+The same thing is true for lawyers arguing a case – admitting to weakness actually increases your perceived trustworthiness.

-You need to avoid six pitfalls when you create your strategic message.
+Avoid the 6 biggest pitfalls when you create your brand message.
 Irrelevant messages are the fifth pitfall.
 Here are blogs on pitfalls one, two, three, and four.

 Related Posts